fruitraccoon/react-tutorial-2020/04-security.md

 - **Untick the "Google" option** under "Social", as we'll just use defined username/passwords for this demo.

 Disable sign ups, so that only accounts that you define explicitly can sign in.
-Navigate to the "Connections - Database" option in the menu, and click on the item to configure it.
+Navigate to the "Authentication - Database" option in the menu, and click on the item to configure it.

 - **Enable the "Disable Sign Ups"** option.

 Finally, create a user to sign in as.
-Click on the "Users & Roles - Users" menu option, and click "Create User".
+Click on the "User Management - Users" menu option, and click "Create User".

 - Enter an email and password to use for signing in, and click "Create".